-The City of Dunwoody has received a Transportation Enhancement (TE) Grant for pedestrian and bicycle improvements on Dunwoody Village Parkway.
+The City of Dunwoody has received a Transportation Enhancement (TE) Grant to complete the first phase of pedestrian and bicycle improvements on Dunwoody Village Parkway.
 TE funds are awarded annually to local governments, with awards typically between \$500,000 and \$1 million.
 TE funds require a 20% local match.
-Upon successful completion of the existing TE Grant for Dunwoody Village Parkway, the City should consider TE funds for enhancements to other Village streets including Mount Vernon Road.
+The City has applied for a second TE grant to complete Dunwoody Village Parkway improvements from Mount Vernon Road to Chamblee-Dunwoody Road.
+Upon successful completion of Dunwoody Village Parkway improvements, the City should consider TE funding for enhancements to other Village streets including Mount Vernon Road.